 - Vitamins - A good vitamin and mineral supplement that includes: vitamin E, selenium, mixed carotenoids, folic acid, magnesium and supplement with vitamin D, vitamin C, Coenzyme Q10 (CoQ10) and calcium for women.

 - Low Dose Naltrexone or LDN - Regular dose Naltrexone (not low dose) is used for heroin addicts, opiate withdrawal and alcoholism.
-The low dose version of the same drug made by a compounding pharmacy works differently and has profound applications for pain syndrome, chronic infections and autoimmune conditions.
+The low dose or ultra low dose version of the same drug made by a compounding pharmacy works differently and has profound applications for pain syndrome, chronic infections and autoimmune conditions.
 The very short version of how LDN works is as follows: T reg cells ensure that inflammatory chemicals are secreted as needed to heal you when injured, and then they chill.
-If the switch stays "on" and you continue to crank out cytokines then your body begins attacking everything in its way -- pollen, dust moving on to your thyroid, joints, adrenals and your nervous system which can lead to RA, MS, Hashimoto’s, Graves, Ulcerative Colitis, Crohn’s, Sjogren’s, Lupus, Parkinson's, Asthma and other chronic health concerns.
+If the switch stays "on" and you continue to crank out cytokines then your body begins attacking everything in its way -- pollen, dust, and then moving on to your thyroid, joints, adrenals and your nervous system which can lead to RA, MS, Hashimoto’s, Graves, Ulcerative Colitis, Crohn’s, Sjogren’s, Lupus, Parkinson's, Asthma and other chronic health concerns.
 (It's even being used to boost immune function when fighting cancer).
 Low dose Naltrexone acts as the "boss" and helps regulate your immune system.
-LDN reduces inflammation in your nervous system too, so if you struggle with Fibromyalgia, Lyme, depression, Chronic Fatigue Syndrome or neuropathic pain, LDN reduces symptoms by blocking microglia in the CNS, that when hyperactive, produce pain-causing chemicals, insomnia, fatigue, mood issues and cognitive problems.
-Increased endorphins are one aspect of LDN as it relates to decreasing pain, but it's a complicated, yet elegant process, so you may want to really understand it by reading here...
-LowDoseNaltrexone.org LDN may be a more superb option to high doses of immunosuppressive drugs such as prednisone and methotrexate.
-Your doctor may know about LDN, but just hasn't shared it with you, or doesn't fully understand it.
-Expensive and powerful drugs seem to be the way for many mainstream MD's.
-Do your research, become your own health advocate and ask for help, or find a new doctor.
+LDN reduces inflammation in your nervous system too, so if you struggle with Fibromyalgia, Lyme, depression, Chronic Fatigue Syndrome or neuropathic pain.
+Increased endorphins are one aspect of LDN as it relates to decreasing pain--it's a complicated, yet elegant process, so you may want to really understand it by reading more here...
+LowDoseNaltrexone.org

 Always check with your doctor first, especially if you have a medical condition or take medication.
-Some doctors are holistic and practice complimentary and alternative (CAM) treatments.
+Some doctors are holistic and practice complementary and alternative (CAM) treatments.
 In general, it’s best to get your anti-inflammatory nutrients from whole foods.
 However, in the case of excessive or chronic inflammation, supplements can help bring things back into balance.
-Psychotherapy and counseling or "talk therapy" can help clients manage negative thoughts, anxiety and other problems that contribute to less-than-ideal emotional health.
+Psychotherapy and counseling or "talk therapy" can help clients manage emotional concerns, negative thoughts, anxiety and learn to handle the stress in their lives more effectively.